Back to Blogs

 • ...or a computer vision team at a healthcare provider or vendor delivering high-value machine learning-based solutions for hospitals, doctors, and other medical professionals.

-This guide will help you compare the top tools to annotate DICOM and NIfTI files and help you find the right one for you.
+This guide will help you compare the top DICOM annotation tools for DICOM and NIfTI files and help you find the right one for you.

 We will compare them across a few key features – collaboration, quality control (QC) and quality assurance (QA), and ease of use for annotators and medical data operations managers.
 If you’re evaluating NIfTI labeling tools, you can find more about the key features you need to look out for here.